 Schwartz loves helping people plan wine country vacations, but encourages everyone to build variety into their trips by adding in other things to do in Napa and Sonoma.
 In addition (or instead of) wine tasting, she notes, “You can taste locally made olive oil, chocolate, and cheese, and learn about how/where they are made.”

 There are farmers markets to visit, food tours and cooking classes to join, and an abundance of small towns to explore.
-Oxbow Public Market in Napa, for instance, offers a “highly specialized curated collection of food/beverage retailers, and is great for stocking up on unique food to go, wine, cheese, meats, picnic supplies, kitchen gadgets, and dining accessories.”
+In Napa, for instance, Oxbow Public Market offers a “highly specialized curated collection of food/beverage retailers, and is great for stocking up on unique food to go, wine, cheese, meats, picnic supplies, kitchen gadgets, and dining accessories.”

 Outdoor activities include the chance to “horseback ride through the vineyards, bike through the vineyards, hike in the many state and regional parks, paddleboard or kayak on the Napa River, take hot air balloon rides, or zip line in the redwoods.”
 Spas in both Napa and Sonoma offer an astounding variety of indulgent experiences, from volcanic mud baths and CBD massages in Napa to Cedar enzyme baths and bathing rituals in Sonoma.

-Whether you stay in downtown Napa, quaint Calistoga, picture-perfect St. Helena, newly hip Santa Rosa, charming Petaluma, or find a bucolic country inn outside one of the larger towns or cities, you’ll be surrounded by the natural beauty and oenophilic abundance that makes these two Northern California wine countries shine.
+Whether you stay in downtown Napa, quiet Calistoga, picture-perfect St. Helena, newly hip Santa Rosa, charming Petaluma, or find a bucolic country inn outside one of the larger towns or cities, you’ll be surrounded by the natural beauty and oenophilic abundance that makes these two Northern California wine countries shine.